 College of Liberal Arts and Sciences students who are interested in museum studies may earn the certificate, or they may use the individualized plan of study track in the interdepartmental studies major to create a museum studies concentration relevant to their academic and professional interests.

-Work for the certificate consists of an introductory course, a minimum of four courses on specific museum studies topics, and an internship.
+Work for the certificate consists of one introductory course, a minimum of four courses on specific museum studies topics, and 3 s.h. from the internship and professionalism category.
 Students must request permission from the coordinator of the museum studies certificate to use courses that are not included in the program, and the proposed course content and requirements must fit into one of the program's defined areas.
+A maximum of 6 s.h. of coursework used to satisfy requirements for another major, minor, or certificate may be applied toward this certificate.

 The Certificate in Museum Studies requires the following coursework.